 A frequent question we receive is, what about using wild collected lady beetles (a. k. a., ladybirds, or ladybugs) for aphid control?
 When starting out using biocontrol agents, many growers consider using the well-known and familiar "ladybug" for aphid control.
 These generalist predators can feed upon aphids, soft scale, small caterpillars, and other small insects, as well as pollen and nectar.
 Ladybird beetles are relatively inexpensive and can be stored in the refrigerator.
+The target audience for this fact sheet is commercial greenhouse growers.

-Figure 1: & 2 Adult (left) and larvae ladybird beetles.
+Figures 1: & 2 Adult (left) and larval (right) ladybird beetles.
 Photos by L. Pundt

-However, wild collected ladybeetles such as Hippodamia convergens are collected from the mountainous areas of the west coast where the ladybird beetles migrate and aggregate in large masses.
+However, wild collected lady beetles such as Hippodamia convergens are gathered from the mountainous areas of the west coast where the ladybird beetles migrate and aggregate in large masses.
 This removes lady beetles from their native habitat.
-Because they are field collected and not mass-produced, quality control guidelines for H. convergens have not been developed.
+Because they are field-collected and not mass-produced, quality control guidelines for H. convergens have not been developed.

-Adult beetles are highly dispersive and once released in greenhouses may leave.
+Adult ladybird beetles are highly dispersive and once released in greenhouses may leave.
 They are also poor at searching out pests so need to be released when there are hot spots of aphids.
 If wild harvested from natural winter aggregation sites, these beetles may inadvertently carry endoparasites and pathogens that can potentially affect native ladybird beetles.
 A small wasp (Dinocampus coccinellae) that develops as an internal parasite may have parasitized wild collected ladybird beetles.
 A microsporidium, Nosema hippodamiae, has also been detected in some shipments that shortens their lifespan and reduces the number of eggs laid.
 There is the possibility that these parasites and pathogens may affect native ladybird beetles.

 There is a need for a more cost-effective rearing system for ladybird beetles since the cost of producing them is high.
-The two-spotted ladybird beetle, Adalia bipunctata, is reared at commercial insectaries and feeds upon all aphid species.
+The two-spotted ladybird beetle, Adalia bipunctata, is

+UCONN | COLLEGE OF AGRICULTURE, HEALTH AND NATURAL RESOURCES reared at commercial insectaries and feeds upon all aphid species.
 Other more specialized ladybird beetles commercially reared include Delphastus pusillus (a whitefly predator), Cryptolaemus montrouzieri (a mealybug predator) and Stethorus punctillum (a spider mite predator).

 By Leanne Pundt, UConn Extension, and Tina Smith, UMass Extension.
-2016, latest revision 2024.
+2016, latest revision August 2024 by L. Pundt.
+Reviewed by T. Abbey, Penn State Extension